 The bacon adds a bit of flavor and more meat to this dish while the sweet potatoes give it a nice combination flavor.
 I loved this with served with warm bread and butter and balsamic vinegar over top.
 The roasted walnuts give it a nice surprise crunch.
 The beauty of a dish like this is you can add whatever you want.
 You can leave out the nuts if you’re not a fan, replace the sweet potato with butternut squash – whatever you like.

-Easy Family Dinner
+One Pan Traybakes Make An Easy Family Dinner

 It’s super easy and quick to make as are all my family recipes I create.
 I am a very busy working momma so it’s only right that I create these other busy working parents can whip up and try without breaking the bank either.
 I made a little side dish for the kids with broccoli instead of brussel sprouts and they loved it as much as we did.
 It’s great to be able to just alter one or two things for the kids to enjoy a similar healthy and hearty meal with us.

 The way to a man’s heart is through his stomach!”